AYCEdemo/emptyx16/src/emptyx16.md

 ID of 0 always mean transparent except in a certain 1bpp tile mode.

-To make up tiles which can be up to 16x16 pixels in size for Layers, and up to 64x64 for OBJs, each bars are combined as follows.
+To make up tiles which can be up to 16x16 pixels in size for Layers, and up to 64x64 for sprites, each bars are combined as follows.
 With X being a tile width in pixels divided by 8 and Y being a tile height in pixels.
 For example, a tile size of 32x16 pixels has X=4 and Y=16.
 ```
 Vertical Rows       Left-most    ...
 Right-most